Pedropabu82/bot4/README.md

 Example trade logs are stored in the `data/` directory.
 The scripts expect `data/trade_log.csv` to exist and will append new entries to it.

+## Optional scripts

+Several helper scripts are available for data collection and model
+management:

+* `auto_retrain.py` - automatically retrains `model_xgb.pkl` using the
+  trade log.
+Run `python auto_retrain.py` after accumulating new trade data.
+* `train_model.py` - performs cross validation on the trade log and saves a new model.
+Usage: `python train_model.py`.
+* `fetch_ohlcv.py` - downloads recent OHLCV candles for popular pairs and saves them under `data/`.
+Execute `python fetch_ohlcv.py`.
+* `websocket_client.py` - example real-time feed that falls back to REST when the WebSocket disconnects.
+Run `python websocket_client.py` to see the stream in action.